What is Inner Peace?

 Inner Peace can be as simple as letting go and resting under the shade of an old tree.
 Likewise, it can be as hard as endlessly proving oneself to every other person you encounter.

-A Taoist will embrace inner peace by always taking the moment to be present in their life.
+A Taoist will embrace inner peace by always taking a moment to be present in their life.